harleymandk/Amiga_code/README.md

 # Amiga_code
-Old Amiga Code for intros and demos
+Old Amiga mc68000 Code for intros and demos from long way back in time ;-)